-Android Central's guide to U.S. prepaid wireless plans
+Best prepaid phone plans 2022

 - 10GB of high-speed data — $40/month

-All plans come with unlimited talk, text, data, Wi-Fi calling, caller ID, call waiting, 3-way calling, and Data Maximizer, a feature that helps optimize your high-speed data usage when streaming videos.
+Music streaming is unlimited on the 10GB plan, which can be a great way to keep data from being consumed too quickly.
+With this plan and, in fact, all Metro plans, you'll also get access to T-Mobile's nationwide 5G network as long as you own a compatible phone.

-The unlimited data plans also include a free Google One membership, which includes 100GB of cloud storage on Google Drive, and the $60 plan even throws in an Amazon Prime membership.
-That's a $12.99/month value.
+The unlimited data plans include a free Google One membership, which includes 100GB of cloud storage on Google Drive, and the $60 plan even throws in an Amazon Prime membership.
+However, you'll only get hotspot data with the $60 plan (15GB) and the $50 plan (5GB), so if that's something you're interested in, you'll need to stick with those options.

-In addition, Metro includes taxes and fees in its pricing, meaning the sticker price is exactly what you'll pay each month — a carryover from T-Mobile and a first for the prepaid industry.
+Besides, Metro includes taxes and fees in its pricing, meaning the sticker price is exactly what you'll pay each month—a carryover from T-Mobile and a first for the prepaid industry.
+You'll also be able to take advantage of multi-line discounts when joining Metro, as well as new customer offers.

 How to reload